How to describe company processes using a Turtle Diagram

 Process implementation purpose

-If we work in a corporation, goals (KPI – Key Performance Indicators) will be defined by central departments.
+If we work in a corporation, central departments will define the goals (KPI – Key Performance Indicators).
 In other cases, goals are set internally.

 Procedures and documents